Hermann J. Huber

 Hermann J. Huber (1954 – 28 July 2009) was a German journalist, writer, and politician.
 He was born and died in Moosbach, Bavaria.

 Life

-After school in Weiden in der Oberpfalz, Bavaria, at Augustinus-Gymnasium Weiden Huber studied Roman Catholic theology and history in Munich at Ludwig Maximilian University of Munich.
-After university studies Huber worked as a journalist.
-From 1977 to 1981 Huber was president of the Medien und Jugend in Deutschland organisation.
+After school in Weiden in der Oberpfalz, Bavaria, at Augustinus-Gymnasium Weiden, Huber studied Roman Catholic theology and history at LMU Munich.
+After university studies, Huber worked as a journalist.
+From 1977 to 1981, Huber was president of the Medien und Jugend in Deutschland organisation.
 Huber was editor-in-chief of the magazines die alternative and Der Blickpunkt.
-During the 1980s and 1990s Huber wrote 14 books.
-In 1989, his book Leben, Lieben, Legenden became of national interest in Germany.
-In this book Huber wrote about popular gay people such as singer Rex Gildo.
+During the 1980s and 1990s, Huber wrote 14 books.
+In 1989, his book Leben, Lieben, Legenden became a national interest in Germany.
+In this book, Huber wrote about popular gay people such as singer Rex Gildo.

 Huber, who lived openly gay, died of a myocardial infarction on 28 July 2009 in Moosbach.